 Tom Lochner, who previously spent 23 seasons at La Salle University (including six years as head coach), joined the Blue Hen women’s basketball staff in July 2011 as an assistant coach.
-Lochner completed his fourth season at Delaware following the 2014-15 season.
+Lochner completed his fifth season at Delaware following the 2015-16 season.

 Lochner’s responsibilities include the recruitment of high-quality student-athletes, individual player development, opponent scouting, practice planning and offensive and defensive strategy.

 Lochner was instrumental in leading the 2013-14 squad into unknown territory as the Blue Hens bounced back from graduating seven seniors, including 2013 WNBA Rookie of the Year Elena Delle Donne, and a career total of over 6,500 points, 3,200 rebounds and 1,100 assists in remarkable fashion.

 Delaware fielded nine freshmen and sophomores in 2013-14 and fellow CAA schools predicted the Hens would finish fifth in the league.
 This all served as motivation for UD as the Blue Hens returned to the CAA Championship game for the fourth straight season and earned a berth into the WNIT following a year where Delaware went 20-11 overall and 10-6 in the conference.
 The Blue Hens traveled north for a WNIT First Round contest wherein the eventual tournament champion, Rutgers, edged UD, 65-61.

 The Hens had not lost a CAA contest during Lochner’s tenure until January 2014 and had won a school-record 44 straight CAA regular season games dating to the 2010-11 season, a mark that is good for second nationally behind Baylor and the most in the league since Old Dominion won 95 consecutive contests from 1995 to 2001.